nolash/go-vise/README.md

 * templated output from results of external code execution.
 * generate and navigate pages where data symbol contents are too long to display on a single page.
 * pluggable function design for handling external code execution calls.
+* Dedicated error string to prepend to template (e.g. on catch)

 ### Pending